Best Day Trips From Christchurch

 Everything you need to know about Christchurch

-Before we jump headfirst into the best day trips from Christchurch and the best things to do in the South Island, let's get to know a little about our base camp, Christchurch, as well as our top tips for crafting your own day trip travel itinerary to explore the very best South Island activities.
+Before we jump headfirst into the best day trips from Christchurch, let's get to know a little about our base camp, Christchurch, as well as our top tips for crafting your own day trip travel itinerary to explore the very best South Island activities.

 Where is Christchurch?